 On April 25, 2019 the Company signed a Standard Industrial/Commercial Multi-Tenant Lease ("Lease") with Accutek to rent approximately 45,600 square feet of industrial space at 2685 S. Melrose Drive, Vista, California.
-The Lease has an initial term of seven years and four months, commencing on or about June 28, 2019.
-The lease contains an option to extend the term for two periods of 24 months, and the right of first refusal to lease an additional approximate 15,300 square feet.
+The Lease has an initial term of seven years and four months and commenced on or about June 28, 2019.
+The lease contains an option to extend the term for two periods of 24 months each, and the right of first refusal to lease an additional approximate 15,300 square feet.
 The monthly rental rate was \$42,400 for the first 12 months, escalating at 3% each year.

 On February 26, 2020, the Company entered into the First Amendment to Standard Industrial/Commercial Multi-Tenant Lease dated April 25, 2019 (the "Amendment") with Accutek to rent an additional 16,309 rentable square feet of space plus a residential unit of approximately 1,230 rentable square feet (for a total of approximately 17,539 rentable square feet).
-The lease for the additional space commenced 30 days following the occupancy date of the additional space, and terminates concurrently with the term for the lease of the original lease, which expires on November 20, 2026.
+The lease for the additional space commenced 30 days following the occupancy date of the additional space and will terminate concurrently with the term of the original lease, which expires on November 20, 2026.
 The base rent for the additional space is the same rate as the space rented under the terms of the original lease, \$0.93 per rentable square (subject to 3% annual increase).
-Rent during the year ended June 30, 2022 was approximately \$62,000 per month.
 In connection with the Amendment, the Company purchased certain existing office furniture for a total purchase price of \$8,300.